All About Carpal Tunnel Syndrome: Symptoms, Causes & Treatment

 Can carpal tunnel cause shoulder pain?

 Yes.
-The pain from carpal tunnel syndrome can sometimes travel all the way to the shoulder and may cause secondary pain in the neck.
+The pain can sometimes travel all the way to the shoulder and may cause secondary pain in the neck.

 Carpal tunnel occurs when the tunnel narrows or the tissues around the flexor tendons (the synovium) that are meant to act as lubricant swell and put pressure on the median nerve.
 Often caused by a combination of factors, most orthopedic hand and wrist specialists will point to a number of medical and environmental factors as the possible cause of carpal tunnel.